chickenPopcorn/AI_HW/README.md

 # AI_HW
 homework for Artificial Intelligence W4701

+Output from